RasaHQ/rasa-demo/data/nlu/nlu.md

 - which language is rasa programmed in
 - what technologies did u use to create more mature chatbot?
 - which technology is used to create you
-- how do I install rasa in windows
 - having some problems with installation
-- how do I run rasa on windows
 - does rasa support voice input
 - is there an alexa integration